Marina3927/Typora/psycho.md

 **true experiments**

 designs in which the researcher manipulates all of the independent variables and randomly assigns participants to groups.

+**quasi-independent variables**

+variables treated as if they were independent variables in the experimental design

+even though the researchers did not manipulate them.

+**quasi-experimental designs**

+designs in which the researcher cannot manipulate the independent variable or use random assignment

+### Measuring Variables

+For psychologists, the ability to measure psychological concepts such as love, depression, stress, anxiety, loneliness, happiness, body image, and self-esteem means that we can study strategies for improving peoples’ lives in these areas.

+self-report and behavioral

+#### Self-Report

+any measurement technique that directly asks the participant how they think or feel.

+##### Advantages

+quicker and easier

+Due to the privileged position that your “self” has regarding your thoughts and feelings

+##### Disadvantages

+blind spots

+(They would likely inflate their responses because they would have forgotten, discounted, or rationalized several instances where they were less than kind.)

+**social desirability**

+the tendency for respondents to give answers that make them look good.

+**demand characteristic**

+a cue that potentially makes participants aware of what the experimenter expects (Don't succumb to demand characteristics!)

+mix the topic we are interested in with a number of other filler items

+**retrospective bias**

+when participants view or interpret past events in an inaccurate way.

+#### Behavioral Measures

+a measure of participants’ actions in a research design

+**behavioral trace**

+a behavioral measure that relies on evidence left behind by a participant who is no longer present.

+### L5.
+0525

+Keeping Public Science Strong

+- calling out political interference
+- protecting scientists from **reprisal** and harassment
+- surveying federal scientists (adherence to agency policies, scientific integrity abuses)
+-

+### Informed consent form

+purpose of the research, procedures, Time Duration of procedures and study, participant election, Discomfort and Risk, possible benefits, statement of confidentiality

+RLM: Anonymous VS. confidential (gather IP data, when&how to destroy )

+How do **politics and funding sources impact** the scientific integrity of research studies?
+What are some potential ways in which bias, censorship, limited funding, and influence on scientific institutions could compromise scientific integrity?
+How can researchers and scientific institutions prioritize ethical practices and transparency to mitigate these potential impacts? i.e. interest&manipulate group in school

 ## CHAPTER 7 Correlational Research: Is Going Greek a Great Idea